 March 15, 2016

 In order to get the brake lines totally away from the headers I decided to completely reroute them.
-Right now the rear line runs from the MC, over the inside of the frame were it is very close to the header, then across the front cross member, up on the inside of the passenger side frame rail once again close to the header and hooks to a union.
+Right now the rear line runs from the MC, over the inside of the frame where it is very close to the header, then across the front cross member, up on the inside of the passenger side frame rail once again close to the header and hooks to a union.
 From there it runs along the inside of the frame rail to the rear end.
-I removed the rear line section that runs across the front cross member completely.
+I removed the section that runs across the front cross member completely.
 I rerouted the section the runs on the inside frame rail so it crosses the truck on the rear cross member above the driveshaft then long the inside of driver side frame rail.
 Using another union I brought it up to the MC on the outside of the frame keeping it well away from the headers.
 For the front line I ran a new line from the MC on the outside of the frame rail keeping it away from the header and joined it to the “tee” that splits the front line to each caliper.
-I noticed was missing the clip that holds its fitting to the bracket at the hard line on the passenger side.

 March 16, 2016